 A Compassionate Believer

-Regional Hospice and Palliative Care’s mission is empowered by compassionate believers who bring us their hearts, talents and tenacious spirits.
+Regional Hospice’s mission is empowered by compassionate believers who bring us their hearts, talents and tenacious spirits.
 Ed and his wife, Mary Connelly Ronan, became compassionate believers twenty-nine years ago when Mary’s mom had died at the age of 57, the same day their daughter, Maggie, was born.

 Their experience with hospice care at home lifted an overwhelming burden off of their family’s shoulders.
 It allowed them to concentrate on precious time left with Mrs. Connelly as Ed and Mary prepared for their baby’s birth.
 The loving staff caring for Mary’s mom helped them make sense out of the complicated feelings of loss and the joy of their beautiful, healthy baby.